alex-arapov-pmp/dedcoin/README.md

 ## Ongoing development - Moon plan 🌒

-dedcoin Core is an open source and community driven software.
+Dedcoin Core is an open source and community driven software.
 The development process is open and publicly visible; anyone can see, discuss and work on the software.